 Want to know about a job performance booster that costs you nothing, yet can give you the energy and clear thinking you need to get ahead in your career?

-That’s something that an astounding 79% of Americans aren’t getting, reports new survey data released Friday by SleepScore Labs, which is promoting a national campaign with The Dr. Oz Show to help Americans understand the importance of sleep health.
+That’s something that an astounding 79% of Americans aren’t getting, reports survey data by SleepScore Labs.

 Sleep deprivation can have multiple causes: stress, too much light in your bedroom, an addiction to late-night binge sessions of Westworld.
 But whatever is driving you to exhaustion, know that it’s short-changing your career in some specific ways.
 Here are three reasons you should catch more zzzs.